This buttermilk almond pound cake has a fine texture and a tender, almond-flavored taste. Serve warm for a delicious treat!

 - Measure out 3 cups of flour and then sift it and the salt together into a separate bowl.

-- Shake the container of buttermilk to mix it well.
+- Shake the buttermilk container to mix it well.
 Then pour 1 cup into a 2-cup glass measuring cup.
-Add the baking soda and stir to dissolve the baking soda.
+Add the baking soda and stir until dissolved.
 The mixture will rise as a reaction takes place between the buttermilk and baking soda.

 - Alternate adding the flour and buttermilk to the batter, starting and ending with flour.
 Beat on low speed after each addition, being careful not to overbeat.